Re-watch last year's Stewardship In Action video as a reminder of what stewardship means to Saint Thomas More parishioners.

 FORMED has been called a “Catholic Netflix" with its inspiring movies and video based studies, e-books and more.
-Click here to go the FORMED website.
+FORMED is now available on ROKU, AppleTV and more.
+Just click here to go the FORMED website.
 All you need to "Register" is your name and email address and you're all set.
+You can check out the latest video below.
 We hope you enjoy it!

 Word On Fire

 09/16/19 7:00 pm

 The reading at Mass today from the First Letter of St. Paul to Timothy enumerates the virtues required of a bishop.
 Among these we find that he should be “temperate, self-controlled, decent, hospitable, able to teach.”
 These traits, most outstandingly the last, accurately characterize the saint whom the Church celebrates today.
 St. Robert Bellarmine was a diocesan bishop for only two brief periods of a few years each, but during these times—and indeed throughout his life—he distinguished himself for his zeal and ability in preaching and teaching the faith.
 Born in Montepulciano in Italy, he joined the Jesuits at a young age.
 He played an important role in all the great theological controversies of his day, and he used his abilities and erudition to serve the Church well in many important and high-profile positions.
 Among these were the chair of controversies at the Roman College, trusted consultant to…Read More